SARA (State Authorization Reciprocity Agreements) Process for Resolving Complaints and Conflicts

 f.
 SARA Member States retain the ability to use any of their general-purpose criminal or consumer protection laws against an Institution that violates those laws.
 State oversight of distance education delivered by a SARA-participating Institution to students in any SARA Member State is centralized by SARA policy in the college’s Home State.

 g.
 Mandatory arbitration agreements do not pertain to SARA policy, and, as such, SARA participating institutions are not permitted to enforce these on students enrolled under SARA provisions.
 Disputes between students and institutions on SARA-related matters are to be resolved by the institution’s SARA State Portal Entity following the SARA complaint process outlined in Section 4.5 or through other means.
-Institutions that utilize mandatory arbitration agreements for the resolution of non-SARA complaints or disputes shall provide a disclosure that such agreements must not be applied towards a complaint or dispute that falls within the scope of the SARA Policy Manual.
-[Implementation date July 1, 2024]
+Institutions that utilize mandatory arbitration agreements for the resolution of non-SARA complaints or disputes shall provide a disclosure that such agreements must not be applied toward a complaint or dispute that falls within the scope of the SARA Policy Manual.

 4.5 Process for Resolving Complaints